polterguy/phosphorusfive/README.md

 Tip!
-A nice place to test out constructs shown in the documentation files for P5, is the menu item "Apps/Executor", which allows you to execute Hyperlisp and p5.lambda, directly from within your browser.
+A nice place to test out constructs shown in the documentation files for P5, is the menu item "Apps/Executor", which allows you to execute Hyperlambda and p5.lambda, directly from within your browser.
 Most examples here assumes you're using the "Executor" application to evaluate your code.

 ## What is that code ...?

-The above code, is called "Hyperlisp", and is simply a key/value/children tree-structure, allowing for you to declare something which P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is a Turing complete opportunity to "declare your apps", through a (very) rich "non-programming model".
+The above code, is called "Hyperlambda", and is simply a key/value/children tree-structure, allowing for you to declare something which P5 refers to as "p5.lambda". p5.lambda is the basis for an "execution tree", that is a Turing complete opportunity to "declare your apps", through a (very) rich "non-programming model".